5 Reasons Why Your Car Might Not Be Starting

-Remaining aware of issues that may be causing your battery to drain and tending to these causes can keep your battery healthy and lasting longer.
+Remaining aware of sources that may be causing problems and protecting your battery can keep your it healthy and lasting longer.

 In terms of vehicle parts and systems that drain your battery’s charge, the alternator is a frequent instigator of this type of issue.
 When your alternator is malfunctioning or failing, your car will depend entirely on your battery.
 This will quickly and severely drain your vehicle’s battery life.

 Your vehicle’s starting system might be experiencing issues that prevent your car from turning over.
 This issue could be rooted in the wiring, the igniter switch, the starting motor, or any other system issue.
 While determining the exact cause of a starter issue is not easy on your own, a professional can easily diagnose and repair these troubles.

 Corrosion and debris can build on and around your battery, preventing charge and stopping your vehicle from turning over.
 Your battery terminals might be in need of a cleaning or you might need to replace your battery terminal ends.
 An expert can help you complete these services, which will preserve your battery and keep your car starting in the future.

 If you are looking for expert car service in North Carolina, Chapel Hill Tire is here for you.
 With the tools, professionals, and experience you need to get your car starting with ease, Chapel Hill Tire has locations in Raleigh, Chapel Hill, Durham, and Carrboro.